ejmastnak/ejmastnak.com/content/tutorials/deploy-laravel/git-dev.md

   Make sure:

   - that the non-root user owns the `/srv/www/laravel-project` directory on the server (the directory is not writable otherwise);
-  - that the `post-receive` Git hook in the server-side Git hook is executable;
+  - that the `post-receive` Git hook in the server-side Git repo is executable;
   - and that the username in the SSH aliases in `~/.ssh/config` on your dev machine match the non-root user on the server.

 Give this and the previous article a reread just be sure, and then please [let me know](/contact) if you're still having problems pushing code to the server---it might be a mistake in this guide.
 {{< /details >}}

+**Next:** The next article shows how to install Composer and how to use Composer to install your Laravel project's PHP dependencies.

 {{< deploy-laravel/navbar >}}